mahnoor1999/Simmons-Webpage/README.md

-# class-task1
-here is the link of my website https://mahnoor1999.github.io/class-task1/.
+Here is the link of my website https://mahnoor1999.github.io/JS-documentation/